- Oops!Something went wrong.Please try again later.

 General Public Ownership

-The general public holds a 20% stake in ROKU.
+The general public, with a 21% stake in the company, will not easily be ignored.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.

 It's always worth thinking about the different groups who own shares in a company.
 But to understand Roku better, we need to consider many other factors.
 Consider for instance, the ever-present spectre of investment risk.
 We've identified 2 warning signs with Roku , and understanding them should be part of your investment process.